GLOBAL MARKETS-Asia shares near 3-year high, bonds see boon in U.S. stalemate | Business

 "Both could be interesting given the need for central banks to do more," said Chris Beauchamp, chief market analyst at IG.
 "The Fed in particular will have to take up its QE role again with a weary sigh, in order perhaps to provide yet another bridge to the future when, hopefully, a government stimulus package will have been agreed."
 A renewed focus on Fed easing restrained the dollar, after a wild ride overnight.
 The dollar index was last at 93.362, a lot nearer Wednesday's low of 93.070 than the top of 94.308.

 Oil prices ran into some profit-taking.
 They had jumped overnight on speculation a deadlocked U.S. government would be unable to pass major environmental legislation that favoured other forms of energy.
-U.S. crude eased 52 cents to $38.63 a barrel, though that followed a rise of 4% on Wednesday, while Brent crude futures fell 57 cents to $40.66.
+U.S. crude slipped 878 cents to $38.37 a barrel, though that followed a rise of 4% on Wednesday, while Brent crude futures fell 80 cents to $40.43.

-(Additional reporting by Koh Gui Qing; Editing by Sam Holmes and Shri Navaratnam)
+(Additional reporting by Koh Gui Qing and Swati Pandey; Editing by Sam Holmes & Shri Navaratnam)

 ALSO READ